stereotypicaldev/blacklist/README.md

 <br>

-<h3>🛡️ Security</h3>
+<h3>🔗 Additional Sources</h3>

-While blocklists offer significant protection against trackers, malware, and advertisements, relying solely on them is not a foolproof solution for safeguarding your digital footprint.
-The ever-evolving nature of online threats means that a layered approach to security is crucial.
-I personally highly recommend using a combination of tools and techniques to enhance your privacy and security.
+While blocklists offer significant protection against **trackers**, **malware**, and **advertisements**, relying solely on them is not a foolproof solution for safeguarding your digital footprint.

-For most users leveraging [Pi-hole](https://pi-hole.net/), I recommend:
+For most users leveraging [Pi-hole](https://pi-hole.net/), additional tooling that could prove useful could be...

 - [Unbound](https://www.nlnetlabs.nl/projects/unbound/about/): A high-performance, open-source DNS resolver that improves security and privacy by handling DNS queries and providing features like DNSSEC validation.